Junjie-Mu/LocalGeoLite/README.md

   ```bash
   >>>  localgeo loadmodel
   ```
+For the first time the model and parameters will be downloaded locally, which may take some time.

 `code <prompt>`: Generate GIS-related Python code
   ```bash
   >>> code Read a GeoJSON file into a GeoDataFrame